Mass. COVID-19 testing sites swamped by long lines after holiday

 MARLBORO, MASS.
-(WHDH) - People waited in long lines Monday as they looked to get tested for the coronavirus at sites throughout Massachusetts following Christmas and ahead of the New Year.
+(WHDH) - Long lines are expected to form at COVID-19 testing sites in Massachusetts for the second day in a row as people look to get tested between the holidays.

-Numerous cars pulled into the New England Sports Center parking lot in Marlboro where Marlboro Hospital was offering free COVID-19 testing in conjunction with the Department of Public Health.
+Numerous cars pulled into the New England Sports Center parking lot in Marlboro on Monday, where officials say more than 1,500 people were tested for the coronavirus before the site closed at noon.

-The testing site closed at noon, at which point vehicles could be seen getting turned away.

-National Guard members assisted at the testing site and have been deployed to assist multiple other hospitals throughout the state amid a COVID-19 surge.
+National Guard members assisted at the testing site and have been deployed to help multiple other hospitals throughout the state amid a COVID-19 surge.

 A long line of cars could also be seen outside the MBTA commuter rail station in Ashland.

-Joe Fonseca says they waited hours to get tested at this site.
+Joe Fonseca says he waited hours to get tested at this site.

 “They should have more testing places because it doesn’t make sense, I had to wait three hours for this,” he said.